Israel holds municipal elections; war on Gaza affects turnout and mood

 “There has been a weaponisation of people’s grief after October 7,” he added, describing being confronted during a protest by a young Israeli woman who shouted: “Soldiers are dying for you all.
 Shame on all of you.”

-He added that most Israeli leftists will vote for Kalanu, the joint Jewish-Palestinian party headed by Moshe Kahlon, a former minister with the ruling Likud party.
+He added that most Israeli leftists will vote for Kalanu, the joint Jewish-Palestinian party headed by Amir Badron, a Palestinian from Yafa.

 Tamy Pollak, an activist and socialist who lives in the mixed Palestinian-Israeli city of Yafa (Jaffa), says the outcome of these elections will be important in determining whether calm is restored in mixed cities.